KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 Thus, automatically making Erlang a good citizen in container environments where quotas are applied, such as docker with the `--cpus` flag.

 ## EPMD independence

+In a cloud and container based environment it might be interesting to run distributed Erlang nodes without use of `epmd` and use a hard coded port or an alternative service discovery.
+Because of this we introduce ways to make it easier to start and configure systems without `epmd`.

+### Handshake
 We have improved the handshake during connection setup in the Erlang distribution protocol.
-It is now possible to agree on protocol version without depending on epmd or other prior knowledge of peer node version.
+It is now possible to agree on protocol version without depending on `epmd` or other prior knowledge of peer node version.
-(makes it independent on EPMD)

 ### Dynamic node name